During the last two and a half decades, Mr. Chesnutt has participated in several computing conversion

 the California Children’s Justice Act Task Force and managed by the California Governor’s

 Office of Emergency Services.
 These programs establish partnerships between local law

 enforcement and social services (in a few select cities), with the goal of improving the

 system response to children who have been exposed to violence in their homes.
 This project

 has significant security issues that the SQL database addresses.
-This project continues in 2016.
+This project went live in June of 2016

 Beginning in 2013, Mr. Chesnutt began work to architect, design & develop a web-based,